 There are many ways to cope with painful procedures; pain medicines are only one solution.
 More specifically, research and experience have shown that relaxation techniques are very helpful in dealing with pain and discomfort.
-Encourage your child to blow bubbles or imaginary ones, tell jokes, say the alphabet, count out loud, listen to music, play with a toy or video game, or even talk about friends or schoolwork.
+Encourage your child to blow bubbles or blow out imaginary birthday candles, tell jokes, say the alphabet, count out loud, listen to music, play “I spy,” play with a toy or video game, or even talk about friends or schoolwork.

 You may also utilize guided imagery.
 This occurs when you help a child use his / her imagination.
 Your child can imagine a happy time or place; it's similar to pretending.
 Some children, for example, pretend to ride on a magic carpet so that they can be at another place in their mind.
 They usually close their eyes and are able to describe sounds, sights and smells.
 It's a good form of distraction.